-- (a) No part of the application fee or the registration fee will be refundable upon withdrawal. - (b) The refundable percentage of total tuition (paid or due) will be computed in accordance with the following refund schedule:
+- (a) No part of the application fee or the registration fee will be refundable upon withdrawal. - (b) The refundable percentage of total tuition (paid or due) will be computed as provided by the program Office.

 Class Cancellation Policy

 The university reserves the right to cancel any class.
 If a class is cancelled and a replacement is not offered, then students will receive a full refund of tuition paid for the cancelled class.
 If the student registered for only one class, then the registration fee would be refunded as well.